Proudly serving Lake County IL, Eastern McHenry County and Northern Cook County

 Are you tired of working on your garden just so the local wildlife can eat healthy?

 The cruel reality of wildlife damage to lawns and gardens is that it usually happens to people that care the most.
 The reason wildlife is attracted to your turf or garden is because of the time and effort you have put into them.
 A well watered and fertilized lawn creates the ideal conditions for grubs and worms.
 These provide a protein rich food source for skunks, raccoons and opossums.
+Canadian Geese are known to have voracious appetites.

 Grubs, in particular, are the actual problem.
 They will cause the grass to die by chewing off the roots of the grass.
 The animals make it look bad by tearing it up.
 Animal Control Specialists, Inc. recommends treating the problem with grub control insecticides for a long-term solution and trapping the offending animals while waiting for the treatment to take effect.